Isaac C. Parker: Federal judicial service

-On May 26, 1874, President Grant nominated Parker as Chief Justice of the Utah Territory to replace James B. McKean.
-At his own request, Parker was instead nominated by President Ulysses S. Grant on March 18, 1875, to a seat on the United States District Court for the Western District of Arkansas.
-It had been vacated by Judge William Story, who resigned under threat of impeachment for allegations of corruption.
+On May 26, 1874, President Ulysses S. Grant nominated Parker as Chief Justice of the Utah Territory to replace James B. McKean.
+At his own request ten months later, Parker was instead nominated by President Grant on March 18, 1875, to a seat on the U.S. District Court for the Western District of Arkansas.
+It had been previously vacated by federal Judge William Story (1843–1921), who resigned under threat of impeachment by the Senate for allegations of corruption.

-Parker was confirmed by the United States Senate on March 19, 1875, and received his commission the same day.
-He served in this position until his death in office, on November 17, 1896.
+Parker was confirmed the next day by the U.S. Senate on March 19, 1875, and received his commission the same day.
+He served in this position until his death in office 21 years later, on November 17, 1896.

-Parker arrived in Fort Smith on May 4, 1875, initially without his family.
-Parker's first session as the district judge was on May 10, 1875, with court prosecutor W. H. H. Clayton.
-Clayton served as the United States Attorney for the Western District of Arkansas for fourteen of Parker's twenty-one years on the court.
+Parker arrived in Fort Smith, Arkansas (which sits on the western border between the 25th state of Arkansas and the Indian Territory, existed 1834–1907), a month and a half later on May 4, 1875, initially without his family.
+Parker's first session sitting as the district judge a week following was on May 10, 1875, with court prosecutor W. H. H. Clayton (1840–1920) present.
+Clayton subsequently served as the U.S. Attorney for the Western District of Arkansas for fourteen of Parker's twenty-one years tenure on the court.

-Also on May 10, Parker commissioned Bass Reeves as a Deputy US Marshal.
-Reeves became one of the first African American lawmen west of the Mississippi River.
+On the same day of his first session in court, May 10, Parker commissioned Bass Reeves (1838–1910), whom Marshal Fagan had heard about, as a Deputy U.S. Marshal.
+Reeves knew the Territory well and could speak several Native languages; he became the first African American deputy marshal west of the Mississippi River.

 In May 1875, Parker tried 18 men during his first session of court, all of whom were charged with murder; 15 were convicted in jury trials.
 Parker sentenced eight of them to a mandatory death penalty.
 He ordered six of the men to be executed at the same time on September 3, 1875.
 One of those sentenced to death was killed trying to escape.
-The governor commuted the sentence of another to life in prison due to his youth.
-In an interview with the St. Louis Republic on September 1, 1896, Parker said that he had no say in whether a convict was to be hanged due to compulsory death sentences, and that he favored "the abolition of capital punishment".
+The Arkansas Governor commuted the sentence of another to life in prison due to his youth.
+In an interview shortly before his death later that November with the well-known daily newspaper with regional circulation The St. Louis Republic (1808–1919) on September 1, 1896, Parker said that he had really no say in whether a convict was to be hanged or not due to compulsory death sentences dictated by the law, and that he actually personally favored "the abolition of capital punishment".